-Tender Japanese eggplant work best in this appetizer recipe from the Republic of Georgia.
+Tender Japanese eggplant work best in this appetizer of fried eggplant sandwiching pesto-like walnut sauce.
+Pomegranate seeds are often used for garnish.

 - 1 cup toasted walnuts